-The only way to make sure you’re getting the best rates on your mobile home coverage is to compare rates from several companies.
+The only way to get the best rates for mobile home coverage is to compare rates from several companies.
 Click here to get a free quote now!

 You may also be able to receive a discount for bundling policies.
 If you already have home, car, or life insurance, try to get this policy from the same company.
 Ask your agent if there are any other discounts offered.

 Mobile home insurance will typically protect your home and belongings from several unexpected events such as:

 Always read over your policy so you know the exact details of your coverage.
 Specifics can vary depending on your insurance company.

 For example, some companies may also include coverage for:

 Like renters insurance, mobile home policies won't cover you for damages from a flood or earthquake.
 You'll have to buy these coverages separately.
 While earthquake coverage can be pricey, flood policies are relatively cheap.